Egypt Energy Information

 Interactive Chart Egypt Share of Renewables in Electricity Production (incl hydro)

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

 CO2 Fuel Combustion/CO2 Emissions

-In its NDC, Egypt plans to phase out energy subsidies within three or five years and, potentially, to create a national carbon market.
+In its first NDC, Egypt plans to phase out energy subsidies within three or five years and, possibly, to create a national carbon market.
 It also aims to rely on renewables and nuclear.
 The initial total estimated cost of implementing adaptation measures is estimated at US$73bn.

 Graph: CO2-ENERGY EMISSIONS (MtCO2)

 Secured payment by